The Hartford Financial Services Group Inc. (HIG) Shares Down Despite Recent Market Volatility

-The Hartford Financial Services Group Inc. (NYSE: HIG)’s stock price has decreased by -3.27 compared to its previous closing price of 77.73.
-However, the company has seen a -3.95% decrease in its stock price over the last five trading sessions.
+The Hartford Financial Services Group Inc. (NYSE: HIG)’s stock price has decreased by -3.82 compared to its previous closing price of 70.20.
+Nevertheless, the company has seen a loss of -13.14% in its stock price over the last five trading days.
 The Wall Street Journal reported on 04/22/21 that Hartford CEO Surprised by Chubb Proposal; Board Has Rejected Three

 Is It Worth Investing in The Hartford Financial Services Group Inc. (NYSE: HIG) Right Now?